"I want my Curran. I want my Peg," I cried.

 "We'll do that first then and move on to the cafeteria before it closes so you won't be hungry.
 How does that sound, - Ivan?"

-"That would be nice thank you," and I took her sweaty hand and we proceeded down the hall to where everyone else had disappeared to.
+I think she forgot my name already because I could see her glance back to some paperwork in her hand."That would be nice thank you," and I took her sweaty hand and we proceeded down the hall to where everyone else had disappeared to.

 The washroom was quite nice and much like I was used to on Earth.
 It looked to be meant for staff rather than someone like me.
 Thankfully, no one was in there and no one came in while I busily emptied my bladder.
 I always wondered what it was like to use a washroom in space.
 I thought you would need a funnel kind of thing that operated on vacuum but I was pleasantly surprised.